hezedu/px2vw/README.md

 ### install
 `npm install px2vw`

-Files in directory `./dist` can be used directly as an AMD module, or Direct <script> Include.
+Files in directory `./dist` can be used directly as an AMD module, or Direct <script> Include(px2vw will be registered as a global variable).

 ## API(English)
 ### px2vw(width, content[, minWidth])